Alex-7/osm_maps/README.md

 If a house number is not mapped on the OpenStreetMap, one can add it on the map himself, as it is a wiki-style map (see www.osm.org for details).

 The license of the OpenStreetMap allows to use it for free for commercial projects, even with high traffic volumes.

+To install the plugin - zip index.php and map.php into osm_maps.zip archive.